codedthemes/datta-able-bootstrap-dashboard/README.md

 ## Author

 Design and code is completely written by CodedThemes's design and development team.
-We are happy to welcome the contributors work for our all repositiories.
+We are happy to welcome the contributors work for our all repositories.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/codedthemes/datta-able-bootstrap-dashboard/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Issues